hapax/hapax.github.io/assets/mindjam.md

 If that sequence is "reflectively stable", in the sense that I would happily make those choices again if I had the chance, why would the freedom to choose $B_i$ matter?
-Perhaps "happily make them again" is overly strong; rather, we are *happy with the role they play in the ensemble*, that is, the way they contribute to or constitute our personal identity.
+Perhaps "happily make them again" is too strong; rather, we are *happy with the role they play in the ensemble*, that is, the way they contribute to or constitute our personal identity.
 Sometimes, suffering, privation, and doubt are important; they are